TANZANIA JUNE 2019: Borehole update from our International Team

 Monday, 29th January 2018, Jinja Uganda

 Today it was time to get down to business and get started on what we were here to do.
 The first and most important thing was to meet Mauricia, the country manager of Hailybury Youth Trust, the charity which is organising the building of the tanks in 14 schools in Kimuli.
-These tanks are funded by Haddenham Rotary Club, aided by Lunch for Learning and a Rotary Global Grant.
+These tanks are funded by Haddenham Rotary, aided by Lunch for Learning and a Rotary Global Grant.

 A lot of points were thrashed out at length, several decisions made and a few held over for further discussion when we have looked at some tanks in situ tomorrow.